loopwerk/loopwerk.io/content/articles/2026-03-02-announcing-bonsai.md

   .run()
 ```

 The `isDev` flag is another Saga 2.16.0 addition.
-Saga's `dev`  command now automatically set this flag, so you can skip expensive work like minification and image generation during development.
+Saga's `dev` command now automatically sets this flag, so you can skip expensive work like minification and image generation during development.
 In production builds, every HTML file passes through Bonsai before being written to disk.

 ## Try it out